-Monarch Academy public charter schools are tuition-free public charter schools that aim to educate Maryland students to be self-motivated, creative, critical thinkers and life-long learners who are productive contributors to the global community in the 21 st century.
-At Monarch Academy, children are encouraged to think critically; question; reflect; and participate in a rigorous, highly interactive instructional program that integrates arts and technology across the curriculum.
+Monarch Academy Glen Burnie is an AACPS public charter school that aims to educate students to be self-motivated, creative, critical thinkers and life-long learners who are productive contributors to the global community in the 21st century.
+At Monarch Academy Glen Burnie, children are encouraged to think critically; question; reflect; and participate in a rigorous, highly interactive instructional program that integrates arts and technology across the curriculum.

 Expeditionary Learning schools inspire the motivation to learn, engage teachers, and students in new levels of focus and effort, and transform schools into places where students and adults become leaders of their own learning.
 We provide a model that challenges students – even those starting with low skill levels – with high-level tasks and active roles in the classroom.
 This model succeeds in urban, rural, and suburban schools and at every grade level.

 What could be more familiar for children aged 5 and 6 than pizza?
 For Monarch Academy kindergarten teachers, this common food served as an ideal expedition for their students.
 The objective: to understand how the ingredients used to make pizza get from the farm and are transformed into the pizza ingredients we are all familiar with—cheese, sauce and the crust.

 Kindergarten Studies the Blue Crab & Baltimore Oriole

 When you think of Maryland, visions of eating crabs and enjoying the wildlife along the Chesapeake Bay may be the first things that come to mind.
 Tapping into these familiar visuals, Monarch Academy’s kindergarten class used its spring expedition to ask, “Why is Maryland a good home for the Blue Crab and the Baltimore Oriole?” and “What are some connections between these Maryland icons?”

 First Grade’s Social Studies Expedition